 On the other hand, the roads are narrow, the other drivers crazy and parking lots are rare and expensive.

 The decision for Hotel de Rosa in Maiori was a wise one.
-Parking lot was included and breakfast was rich.
+A parking lot was included and breakfast was rich.
 Rooms were large and clean.
 It is located close to the beach and the coast road but quiet.
 Staff was very helpful.
 Last but not least it was really cheap for this region (probably due to low season).
 Definitely worth a recommendation!

-In case you decide for a rental car: Look for an accommodation with parking lot and get along with high parking prices elsewhere.
+In case you decide for a rental car: Look for an accommodation with a parking lot and get along with high parking prices elsewhere.

 Now we come to the lemons which you shouldn’t miss.
 As mentioned before, these are some of the most picturesque places in the world.

 The town after which the coast was named.
 Nice beautiful center with cafeterias and restaurants.
 You should definitely visit the cathedral (at least from outside).
 We were there on a Saturday and it was extremely crowded and full of tourists.
 Furthermore it seemed like a meeting for elderly people (at least this day).
 We didn’t stay long therefore.